earthly/website/blog/_posts/2022-03-24-aws-lambda-docker.md

 {% picture content-wide-nocrop {{site.pimages}}{{page.slug}}/5650.png --alt {{ Calling Lambda via browser }} %}
 </div>

-It's also simple to test it with curl at the command line.
-The IP returned by requesting [`I can haz IP`](https://icanhazip.com/) via this simple proxy is the one of the IPs Amazon is using for external requests.
+It's also simple to test it with a curl at the command line.
+The IP returned by requesting [`I can haz IP`](https://icanhazip.com/) via this simple proxy is not my IP, but the IP Amazon is using to make the requests.

 ~~~{.bash caption=">_"}
 $ curl https://5f8lt8irs0.execute-api.us-east-1.amazonaws.com/default/container-test\?url\=https://icanhazip.com/